isinghabhishek/isinghabhishek/README.md

 <p align="left">
  <a href="https://abhiisheksingh.hashnode.dev/a-comprehensive-golang-tutorial-for-beginners-and-experienced-developers" title="A Comprehensive Golang Tutorial for Beginners and Experienced Developers" ><img src="https://cdn.hashnode.com/res/hashnode/image/upload/v1681474337660/f2f72d99-ea8b-42c7-9993-2433f4a4fc9c.png?w=1600&h=840&fit=crop&crop=entropy&auto=compress,format&format=webp" alt="A Comprehensive Golang Tutorial for Beginners and Experienced Developers" width="250px" align="left"/></a>
  <a href="https://abhiisheksingh.hashnode.dev/a-comprehensive-golang-tutorial-for-beginners-and-experienced-developers" title="A Comprehensive Golang Tutorial for Beginners and Experienced Developers" ><strong> </strong></a>
  <br\>If you're a software developer looking to learn a new programming language, Golang (also known as Go) might be just what you need.
-Developed by Google in 2007, Golang has become increasingly popular in recent years due to its simplicity, efficiency, and support for concurrent programming.</p><br\> <br\>
+Developed by Google in 2007, Golang has become increasingly popular in recent years due to its simplicity, efficiency, and support for concurrent programming.</p><br\>

 ## Badges
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=isinghabhishek&layout=compact&theme=dark)](https://github.com/isinghabhishek/github-readme-stats)